What to do

 If you use fans, place them so that air doesn’t blow from one person’s space to another.

 You can set up umbrellas, tents, or temporary structures outside.
 Make sure air can flow freely through every area, including corners.
 No more than one side can be closed.
-See State guidelines about temporary structures for outdoor businesses.
+See guidelines for operating outdoors from SFDPH and the State.

 All businesses that have public indoor areas must do at least one ventilation method.
 See your options for ventilation required inside your business.